algolia/algolia-sitemap/README.md

  */
 ```

-You can also take a look at `example.js` for how this looks.
+You can also take a look at `example` folder for how this works.

 # License